MetroRobots/rviz_plugin_tutorial/README.md

  * A lot of the other code ensures that the plugin portion works.
 Namely, calling `pluginlib_export_plugin_description_file` is essential to getting RViz to find your new plugin.

 ### Testing it out

+Needs a quick description of how to compile this plugin.
+Do you need colcon?
+A special way to call cmake?
+This is probably obvious to regular ROS2 developers, but new readers (like me) may need a few pointers.

 Compile your code and run `rviz2`.
 You should be able to add your new plugin by clicking `Add` in the bottom left, and then selecting your package/plugin.

 ![screenshot of adding display](doc/Step1A.png)